andrew henderson menu

 While there’s no saying how long the US bureaucrats will keep you waiting, if all goes well, the interview itself should only take a few minutes.

-If your application is approved on the spot, you’ll be fingerprinted and asked to leave your passport at the consulate/embassy, as will your spouse and children.
+If your application is approved on the spot, you’ll be fingerprinted and asked to leave your passport at the consulate/embassy, as will your spouse or children’s passports.

-You will also have to pay an additional fee to cover the visa.
-The immigration official will let you know whether you will be expected to pick up your passport and visa in person or whether it will be couriered to you.
+After you’ve paid, the immigration official will inform you whether you need to collect your passport and visa in person or if it will be delivered to you.

-If you thought being approved for the visa was your golden ticket to the US, sorry to tell you that it does not technically guarantee your admittance to the US.
-Once you arrive, you can still be rejected at the port of entry by a U.S. Customs and Border Protection (CBP) official.
+Visa approval is not a golden ticket to the US as it does not technically guarantee your admittance to the US.
+Once you arrive, you can still be rejected at the port of entry by a US Customs and Border Protection (CBP) official.

-The vast majority of the time, you won’t have too much to worry about though, so long as you don’t bring with you any agricultural goods or any other banned or illegal items.
+The vast majority of the time, you won’t have too much to worry about, though, as long as you don’t bring with you any agricultural goods or any other banned items.

-If you are allowed entry, your passport will be stamped which means your visa period has begun.
-Unless you apply to extend your stay, staying in the US beyond your vise period can result in serious consequences, including ineligibility for future visas.
+If you are allowed entry, your passport will be stamped, which means your visa period has begun.
+Unless you apply to extend your stay, staying in the US beyond your visa period can result in serious consequences, including ineligibility for future visas.

 The Pros of the E-2 Investor Visa

-In comparison, for both the Canadian federal investor visa program and the American EB-5 immigrant visa, you must release your funds to be invested by a third party.
-Not only are you not guaranteed that you’ll ever see that money again, but you may be required to invest upwards of $1 million USD to qualify.
+In comparison, for both the Canadian Federal Investor Visa Program and the American EB-5 immigrant visa, you must release your funds to be invested by a third party.
+Not only are you not guaranteed that you’ll ever see that money again, but you may be required to invest upwards of US$1 million to qualify.

-The E-2 investor visa, on the other hand, usually requires a much smaller investment and you are fully in control of your funds; it’s up to you to determine whether you’ll see a return on your investment.
+The E-2 investor visa usually requires a smaller investment and you can control your money.
+You can decide if you will make money on your investment.

-Travel flexibility: One of the biggest benefits of the E-2 visa over the EB-5 program is the travel flexibility.
+One of the biggest benefits of the E-2 visa over the EB-5 program is travel flexibility.

-In fact, in order to avoid being taxed on your worldwide income, you’ll need to be out of the US for 245 days of the year.
+In fact, to avoid being taxed on your worldwide income, you’ll need to be out of the US for 245 days of the year.

 The Cons of the E-2 Investor Visa